Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-auto-implies that the entity must’ve been on fire when they died
+Auto-implies that the entity must’ve been on fire when they died.
-Vanilla files use a function condition for this, but even removing that condition still implies that the entity must’ve died on fire for the furnace_smelt function to trigger
+Vanilla files use a function condition for this, but even removing that condition still implies that the entity must’ve died on fire for the `furnace_smelt` function to trigger.

 ### Book Contents